 The final weekend of the regular season features four ACC versus SEC battles, which means SEC blogger Chris Low and ACC blogger Heather Dinich can't be in the same room this week.

 Instead of trading blows, though, they hash it out in a blogger debate.

 CL: Well, the Gators' offense hasn't been in sync -- period.
 This is a very big game for Muschamp and the Gators.
 They need something out of this season they can hang their hat on, and right now, there's nothing.
 As you might imagine, 6-6 seasons don't go over too well in Gainesville, and they're even worse when two of the losses are to Georgia and Florida State.
 Now, I'm one of those who thinks Muschamp walked into a bigger mess than anyone will ever know there.
-He needs a chance to get his players in there, so he can play the way he wants to.
+He needs a chance to get his players in there so he can play the way he wants.
 But you still need to generate a little momentum going into the offseason.
-Again, that's why this is such a big game for Florida, which believe it or not, has only lost once at home this season ... to No. 2 Alabama.
+Again, that's why this is such a big game for Florida, which, believe it or not, has lost only once at home this season ... to No. 2 Alabama.